snicco/snicco/src/Snicco/Bridge/signed-url-middleware/README.md

 ### Customizing the psr log levels:

 By default, invalid attempts will be logged with ` \Psr\Log\LogLevel::WARNING`.
-You can customize this behaviour by passing an associative array as the fifth parameter.
+You can customize transformers behaviour by passing an associative array as the fifth parameter.

 ```php
 // Same as above.